 - countries.csv (24,443 bytes, last modified Dec 11, 2023)

 - A list of the world's countries.
 You need this spreadsheet to interpret the country codes in the airports and navaids files.

-- A list of all countries' regions (provinces, states, etc.).
+- A list of all countries' top-level administrative subdivisions (provinces, governorates, states, etc.).
 You need this spreadsheet to interpret the region codes in the airport file.

 Workarounds for Microsoft Excel

 The CSV files above use the Unicode UTF-8 character encoding to represent a wide range of non-English characters, such as Hellenic, Cyrillic, Han Chinese, and Arabic scripts, as well as accented Latin characters.

 Unfortunately, Microsoft Excel does not detect the character encoding of CSV files, and does not allow you to specify the encoding when you open them, always assuming a proprietary Microsoft character encoding.
 As a result, if you simply open the CSV files in Excel, any non-English characters will be scrambled.